hocrt/PYTHONscripts/README.md

 # PYTHONscripts
-# Data parsing for parliamentary control data
+Data parsing for parliamentary control data.
+All credits to Carster Schwemer @ Bamberg Political Science.